-Under the guidance of the COO and under the direction of the Senior Director of Data Analytics and Customer Operations, the Customer Operations department maximizes customer experience and participation by ensuring clear, timely and accurate billing.
+Under the guidance of the COO and under the direction of the Director of Data Analytics and Account Services, the Data Analytics and Account Services department maximizes customer experience and participation by ensuring clear, timely and accurate billing.
 The team utilizes customer data to foresee trends and patterns in energy usage to support potential rate adjustments and/or new rate structures.
-It also develops and maintains data warehouses, dashboards, and/or other data visualizations to track OKRs related to opt actions, revenues, A/R, load, cash receipts, customer engagement and costs.
-Finally, the Customer Operations team builds and nurtures positive relationships with customers (especially Key Accounts) to encourage continued participation in our service and opt-ups to Power100 and Power100 Green-e Certified Product while minimizing opt outs.
+It also develops and maintains data warehouses, dashboards, and/or other data visualizations to track KPIs related to opt actions, revenues, A/R, load, cash receipts, customer engagement and costs.
+Finally, the Data Analytics and Account Services team builds and nurtures positive relationships with customers (especially the Key Accounts) to encourage continued participation in our service and opt-ups to Power100 while minimizing opt outs.

-San Diego Community Power's (SDCP) Customer Operations Team is comprised of data professionals and account management experts who utilize proprietary data tools to best support SDCP's decision-making capabilities and provide SDCP customers with industry best customer support.
-The Customer Operations Team is currently tasked with a multitude of responsibilities in all facets of SDCP's retail operations, including but not limited to:
+San Diego Community Power's (SDCP) Data Analytics & Account Services Team is comprised of data professionals and account management experts who utilize proprietary data tools to best support SDCP's decision-making capabilities and provide SDCP customers with industry best customer support.
+The Data Analytics & Account Services Team is currently tasked with a multitude of responsibilities in all facets of SDCP's retail operations, including but not limited to: